mitra42/dweb/docs/Storage and Retrieval.rst

 so it draws on private key/public key pairs.
 Possession of the Private Key provides the ability to publish to the address which is the Public Key

-Mutable Objects are implemented as Lists where each item is dated and signed, (in that order).
+Mutable Objects are implemented as Lists where each item is dated and signed.

 This allows a range of applications all based on the ability to retrieve a list or its most recent element.